pfirsich/dgml/docs/engine_integration.md

 Essentially the task of writing an engine integration consists of consuming the compiled JSON and traversing the dialogue graph.

+Note: The compiled JSON is not intended to be version controlled, [quest.json](../examples/quest/quest.json) is an exception so it can be linked from the documentation.

 A schema of the output JSON can be found at the end of this document.

 ## General Design